Concept | Monitoring and feedback in the AI project lifecycle#

 There are two main modes of online evaluation:

-• Champion/challenger (otherwise known as shadow testing), where the candidate model shadows the deployed model and scores the same live requests
+• Champion/challenger (otherwise known as shadow testing), where the candidate model shadows the deployed model and scores the same live requests.

-• A/B testing, where the candidate model scores a portion of the live requests and the deployed model scores the others
+• A/B testing, where the candidate model scores a portion of the live requests and the deployed model scores the others.

 Champion/challenger#

 The champion/challenger mode involves deploying one or more additional models (the challengers) to the production environment.
 These models receive and score the same incoming requests as the active model (the champion).
-However, the challenger models do not return any response or prediction to the system.
+However, the challenger models don’t return any response or prediction to the system.
 That’s still the job of the champion model.

 The challenger predictions are simply logged for further analysis.
 That’s why this method is also called “shadow testing” or “dark launch”.